 A default installation of Virtualmin is configured to maximize performance, rather than minimize memory usage.
-Thus, on a system with 512MB of RAM and less, or systems running on a VPS with no swap available, problems can arise if steps aren't taken to reduce usage.
+Thus, on a system with 1GB of RAM and less, or systems running on a VPS with no swap available, problems can arise if steps aren't taken to reduce usage.
 These steps will not hurt performance on a low memory system, as running out of memory is a far greater performance problem than having to load a few libraries on each pageview in Virtualmin.
-Note also that Virtualmin, even at 100MB, is not the largest process on a full-featured webserver.
-Apache will be about 150-250MB once all of the modules are loaded, depending on which modules you use and whether everything runs under mod_fcgid or you use the individual mod_php, mod_perl, mod_ruby, etc. BIND can also grow to 100MB or much more, depending on the number of zones you're hosting and whether it is providing recursive DNS service.
-Postfix always stays pretty small, but the spam and anti-virus tools are unavoidably quite memory and CPU intensive.
+Note also that Virtualmin, even at 20MB, is far from the largest process on a full-featured webserver.
+Apache can easily take 150-250MB.
+BIND can also grow to 100MB or much more, depending on the number of zones you're hosting and whether it is providing recursive DNS service.
+MySQL can grow over 500MB, depending on how it's configured.
+And while Postfix always stays pretty small, the spam and anti-virus tools are unavoidably quite memory and CPU intensive.

 Virtualmin library pre-loading